 Croatia is an idyllic Mediterranean destination in central and southeast Europe, with thousands of islands and unbelievably blue waters.
 With its rich biodiversity, the country’s vegetation ranges from its Alpine regions to its breathtaking coast and islands.
-If you are looking for secluded coves and fishing villages steeped in history, the Dalmatian Islands are your destination in Croatia.
+If you are looking for secluded coves and fishing villages steeped in history, the Dalmatian coast is your destination in Croatia.

-With departure and arrival in Split, this journey will allow you to discover some of the most astonishing islands and coastal town.
+With departure and arrival in Split, this journey will allow you to discover some of the most astonishing islands and coastal towns.
 This central region shelters some of the most beautiful places in the Mediterranean.
-Gifted with a brimming natural and architectural beauty, one can let oneself go in its beautiful beaches and revel in the heritage of its beautiful cities.
+Gifted with a brimming natural and architectural beauty, you will find yourself surrounded by beautiful beaches and rich cultural heritage.

-Charter your boat and discover the wonders in the constellation of the Dalmatian Islands with this one-week sailing itinerary in Croatia.
+Charter your boat and discover the wonders of the Dalmatian Islands with this one-week sailing itinerary in Croatia.

 There are three dominant winds in Croatia: the Scirocco, the Bora and the Maestral.